 Frenchie is a board member for the Incarnation Institute of Sex and Faith (IISF).
 In 2015, she participated as a research scholar at the Cuba Delegation for Race, Culture, Gender, and Sexuality.
 Frenchie has also studied in Cachoeira, Brazil with the Decolonial Black Feminism School lead by renown activist and author Angela Davis.
 Frenchie Davis is ambitious in evolving the frameworks in which sexual health is learned and lived.

-Heather Brewer, M.A. is an authority on somatic psychology and its heavy overlap with sexuality and gender.
+Heather Brewer, L.M.F.T. is an authority on somatic psychology and its heavy overlap with sexuality and gender.
 She believes that the body offers the clearest insight into one’s internal world, and that it is the source of the most sustainable healing.
 She is passionate about teaching a combination of emotional intelligence and critical thinking, especially amidst our current political climate.
 In addition to her private practice, she collaborates with local artists and scientists on various activist projects, and she is dedicated to spreading sexual intelligence and comfort in the world.

 Heather received her B.A. in Psychology from the University of Arizona in 2005, and her Masters in Clinical Psychology from California Institute of Integral Studies in 2010.
 Her psychotherapy practice is based in Santa Monica, California, and her therapeutic approach is based on humanistic, holistic, and intersectional feminist values.